vincent-uden/trooper/README.md

 The config format is a simple ini format with `=` accepted as the only delimiter.
 It maps sequences of keystrokes to actions in the program.
 The default configuration is located in the `/assets` directory.
 It is this configuration which is overwritten by bindings in the user condfig file.

 ### Syntax
-All keybindsings are located under the section denoted `[keybindings]` in the ini file.
+All keybindings are located under the two sections denoted `[normal]` and `[visual]` in the ini file.
+Each section specifies the actions which will be availible and through what keybinding they're accessed.

 Most keys are mapped simply by the character on the keyboard.
 Some special keys instead have to be escaped with the same syntax as in a Vim config.
 The escaped versions follow below:
 ```